Diversity, Equity, Inclusion, and Belonging (DEIB)

 By empowering diverse students with access to information, LAP ensures that every student who wants to clerk can pursue a judicial clerkship with the confidence that they will be treated fairly and respectfully throughout the interview process and their tenure in chambers.
 Expanding the diversity pipeline for the next generation of attorneys starts with changes law schools can make this year.
 By democratizing information about judges, LAP’s Clerkships Database is one of the best ways to foster beneficial clerkship experiences and to diversify not just judicial clerkships, but the legal profession generally.
 Knowledge is power.

-The theme of LAP's 2023-24 school year programming is Diversifying the Clerkship System.
+This is why the theme of LAP's 2023-24 school year programming was Diversifying the Clerkship System.
 Transparency is the missing piece in conversations about both diversity and clerkship advising.

 GULC